 3. How Are NSF Water Filter Standards Developed?

 NSF standards benefit consumers because of their basic protections and because they enable consumers to zero-in on solutions to their problem.
 The situations range from serious health concerns to an annoying smell or odd taste.
 The NSF certification gives users confidence in the protection they’re purchasing for their family and that the filter does what it says it will.

 When a consumer sees “NSF/ANSI” followed by a number, it signifies that the product has been certified.
 The number corresponds to the category of filtration performance it will achieve.
-“ANSI” refers to the American National Standards Institute, an organization which has helped developed standards in many industries since 1918.
+“ANSI” refers to the American National Standards Institute, an organization that has helped developed standards in many industries since 1918.

 NSF and ANSI have many checks and balances in place to maintain objectivity and transparency.
 They develop the standards for filters and other drinking water products by consulting and reaching consensus with a diverse group of members from many sectors of society:

 - Private citizens

 - Public health officials

 4. What Is the NSF/ANSI Standard 53 Certification?

 An NSF Std.
 53 water filter certification is a nationally recognized minimum standard for point-of-use and point-of-entry filtration systems.
 The standard guarantees that with proper use, the filter will remove listed contaminants that may threaten human health.
 Many of the toxins potentially present in private and public water supplies can make us sick: